adudu21isme/studioanonymizer/README.md

 ❗Use default.bat for normal usage. internal.bat for roblox studio internal, make sure "Patcher" folder is located in %userprofile%\Desktop\. if signature is outdated then [use this guide](https://github.com/7ap/internal-studio-patcher/wiki/Updating), if the script automatically runs the patcher and doesn't patch while the signature is valid then manually run the patcher (.exe) twice.

-❗To prevent Roblox Studio from automatically updating (removes studio internal if updated), you must delete:
+❗To prevent Roblox Studio from automatically updating (If Roblox Studio Updates, it automatically reverts Studio Internal), you must delete:
 ```
 RobloxStudioInstaller.exe
 ```